warn-naught/serialization/README.md

 HDF5 has become a popular format to store scientific data.
 It is open and well-documented.
 Further advantages of HDF5 are the following:

-    the format is self-describing and portable across computing platforms efficient storage of large arrays, parallel IO using MPI is possible (though not yet implemented) hierarchical description of stored data
+1) the format is self-describing and portable across computing platforms
+2) efficient storage of large arrays, parallel IO using MPI is possible (though not yet implemented)
+3) hierarchical description of stored data
-    several low-level storage drivers, including single file or multiple-directory layouts APIs to C, C++, and Fortran
+4) several low-level storage drivers, including single file or multiple-directory layouts